core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 and may be used by the GATT client if the GATT server lists multiple pairs of UCU/UCD characteristics.
 The GATT server can send messages only through UCU characteristics on which the GATT client enabled "indicate" or "notify";
-if the GATT client does not support multiple characteristics, it will just pick any and only enable them on that one.
+if the GATT client does not support multiple characteristics, it will just pick any pair, and only enable them on the pair's UCU.

 Each characteristic has its independent message ID bits.
 All characteristics of a service share a single token space,